adam-e-s/dita-scripts/README.md

 # dita-scripts
-This is where the master source for the DITA shell scripts resides.
+This is source for DITA shell scripts for analyzing Publication topic lists exported from SDL.
-2 March 2021 -- Currently setting up Git repository